-- Initial consultation with PAPs to notify them about the project and the boundaries of the sub-project sites; - Census, geographic survey and socioeconomic survey of PAP; - Determination of PAP and types/ scale of impact; - Development of compensation package and drafting of RAP; - Consultation with PAP; - Negotiation with PAP and payment of compensation; - Expropriation process where negotiation fails; - Construction contract will be or signed only after all PAP's receives compensation.
+- Initial consultation with PAPs to notify them about the project and the boundaries of the sub-project sites; - Census, geographic survey and socioeconomic survey of PAP; - Determination of PAP and types/ scale of impact; - Development of compensation package and drafting of RAP; - Consultation with PAP; - Negotiation with PAP and payment of compensation; - Expropriation process will be initiated where negotiation fails; - Construction contract will be or signed only after all PAPs receive compensation.

-5. Eligibility and Entitlements
+V. Eligibility and Entitlements

-5.1 Eligibility
+5.1.
+Eligibility